intel/nauta/toolbox/providers/gcp/gcp-advanced.md

   testnode_image: ""
 ```

-- `region` and `zone` - typical GCP parameters
+- `region` and `zone` - Typical GCP parameters
-- `external-username` - username to connect to bastion (gateway) server
+- `external-username` - Username to connect to Bastion (gateway) server
-- `gateway_type` - node type (see server types accessible in region and zone defined above) for bastion (gateway) server
+- `gateway_type` - Node type (see server types accessible in region and zone defined above) for Bastion (gateway) server
-- `testnode_type` - node type (see server types accessible in region and zone defined above) for test server
+- `testnode_type` - Node type (see server types accessible in region and zone defined above) for test server
-- `nfs_type` - node type (see server types accessible in region and zone defined above) for internal nfs server
+- `nfs_type` - Node type (see server types accessible in region and zone defined above) for internal NFS server
 - `nfs_disk_size` - Size (in GB) of the disk attached to nfs server to store user data
-- `internal_username` - username for internal ssh connectivity
+- `internal_username` - Username for internal SSH connectivity
-- `pool_type` - node type (see server types accessible in region and zone defined above) for gke cluster resources
+- `pool_type` - Node type (see server types accessible in region and zone defined above) for GKE cluster resources
-- `pool_size` - gke cluster servers quantity
+- `pool_size` - GKE cluster servers quantity
-- `pool_min_cpu_platform` - cpu architecture
+- `pool_min_cpu_platform` - CPU architecture
-- `generate_test_node` `[True|False]` - boolean flag to decide if test node will be created
+- `generate_test_node` `[True|False]` - Boolean flag to decide if test node will be created
-- `test_node_image` - name of the image accessible in the gcp project to create test node with pre-installed test software
+- `test_node_image` - Name of the image accessible in the gcp project to create test node with pre-installed test software

-## Installation process
+## Installation Process

 Installer process uses [Terraform](https://www.terraform.io/) to create resources on Google Cloud Platform.

-### Installer options
+### Installer Options

 ```Usage:
 gcp.sh [options]
 ```
-Options:
+**Options:**

 - `operation` `[create,destroy,]` - Operation to perform.
-If empty only installation attempt will be perform.
+If an _empty only_ installation attempt will be performed.
 - `k8s-cluster` - [nauta] - Kubernetes cluster name.
 - `gcp-config` `[pwd/gcp-config.yml]` - Config file with cluster parametrs (resources, access).
 - `external-public-key` `[~/.ssh/id_rsa.pub]` - Path to file with public key accepted by cluster gateway to connect.
 - `external-key` `[~/.ssh/id_rsa]` -Path to file with private key used to connect to cluster gateway.
 - `s3-url` Url to s3 bucket to store terraform cluster state.
-By default local file will be used.
+By default, a local file will be used.
 - `s3-secret-key` Secret key to s3 bucket.
 - `s3-access-key` Secret key to s3 bucket.
 - `install-file` Path to nauta installer file.